tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Authenticating the ClientHelloOuter {#authenticating-outer}

-To prevent a network attacker from modifying the reconstructed ClientHelloInner by modifying extensions in ClientHelloOuter that are referenced in ClientHelloInner (see
-{{flow-clienthello-malleability}}), ECH authenticates ClientHelloOuter by passing ClientHelloOuterAAD as the associated data for HPKE sealing and opening operations.
-The ClientHelloOuterAAD is a serialized ClientHello structure, defined in {{Section 4.1.2 of RFC8446}}, which matches the ClientHelloOuter except the `payload` field of the "encrypted_client_hello" is replaced with a byte string of the same length but whose contents are zeros.
+To prevent a network attacker from modifying the `ClientHelloOuter` while keeping the same encrypted `ClientHelloInner` (see {{flow-clienthello-malleability}}), ECH authenticates ClientHelloOuter by passing ClientHelloOuterAAD as the associated data for HPKE sealing and opening operations.
+The ClientHelloOuterAAD is a serialized ClientHello structure, defined in {{Section 4.1.2 of RFC8446}}, which matches the ClientHelloOuter except that the `payload` field of the "encrypted_client_hello" is replaced with a byte string of the same length but whose contents are zeros.
 This value does not include the four-byte header from the Handshake structure.

-The client follows the procedure in {{encrypting-clienthello}} to first construct ClientHelloOuterAAD with a placeholder `payload` field, then replace the field with the encrypted value to compute ClientHelloOuter.

-The server then receives ClientHelloOuter and computes ClientHelloOuterAAD by making a copy and replacing the portion corresponding to the `payload` field with zeros.

-The payload and the placeholder strings have the same length, so it is not necessary for either side to recompute length prefixes when applying the above transformations.

-The decompression process in {{encoding-inner}} forbids "encrypted_client_hello" in OuterExtensions.
-This ensures the unauthenticated portion of ClientHelloOuter is not incorporated into ClientHelloInner.

 # Client Behavior